Help! Stiff, Brittle Hair That Feels Like Straw. Could It Be Protein Overload?

 Stiff or straw-like texture

-Strands don’t bend or move naturally and may feel “crispy.”
+Strands don’t move naturally and may feel “crispy” or hard to the touch.

 Loss of shine